Pantheism & Religious Arguments

 Fundamentalists forget that the New Testament is centered around the teachings of Jesus, part of which is invalidating the practices of the Old Testament.
 Bible thumpers still attach themselves to things that don't matter, as they aren't applicable to faith in Jesus.
 Keeping and referencing the Old Testament leads to serious issues such as creating most of the contradictions found in the Bible.
 Let us also consider that only 24 books in the Old Testament correspond with the Hebrew Tanakh, and the remaining books (15-25 depending on the version) showed up during the augmentation of the New Testament.

 Another problem arises when Christian "scientists" will try to use "science" to explicate obsolete perceptions of the world throughout the Bible in a meticulous attempt to prove it's texts verbatim as claims of absolute truth.
 The logic they use is cherry picking from observation at best.
 For example, flat-earthers will state that the alternative explanation to gravity is the momentum of the Earth's upward movement, simultaneously denying and accepting different facets of physics.
-Meanwhile, the problem with this idea in the first place is the misapprehension of Bible verses concerning the four corners of the world as being literal and concluding it as flat, when this was not the point of the verses in their entirety.
+Meanwhile, the problem with this idea in the first place is the misapprehension of Bible verses concerning the four corners of the world as being literal and concluding it as flat, when this was a minor choice of words and not the point of the verses in their entirety.

 Certainly accepting all of this can lead to complications in one's religion.
 Is it possible to question all this and still be a modern Christian?
 Sure.
 It is important to remember that Jesus is a guide in a way of life, that the Bible was written and used by humans, and that churches do not own the belief.